 Of 315 LT patients undergoing regular follow-up at our LT unit, 238 were eligible to participate in the study.
-One hundred and sixteen (48.8 %) accepted and completed the survey (Fig. 2).
+116 (48.8%) accepted and completed the survey (Figure 2).
 Finally, 104 LT participants gave their consent to publish the data.
 None of the participants reported current or past COVID-19 disease.

-Socio-demographic and medical characteristics of the participants
+Socio-demographic and medical characteristics of the participants.

 The median age of the participants was 63 years (range 30-83) with a median time since LT of 99 months (6-320) (Table 1).
-Overall, 75 % of the patients were males, and most were of Spanish nationality (97 %).
-More than half of the participants (53.8 %) had basic studies and most participants (86.5 %) were confined at home and unemployed.
-Participant characteristics and comorbidities are shown in table 1.
+Overall, 75% of the patients were men, and most were of Spanish nationality (97%).
+More than half of the participants (53.8%) had basic studies and most participants (86.5%) were confined at home and unemployed.
+Participant characteristics and comorbidities are shown in Table 1.